msfninja/wcs/README.md

 The server is written in Node.js, meaning the machine the server will be run on must have Node.js installed.
 There are also specific modules that are required for running the server, but those can be installed by running the `setup.bat` file which is located in the root directory of the project.

-### Install Node.js
+## Install Node.js

 As mentioned, the server is written in Node.js, requiring its presence on the machine.
-You can install Node.js from their official website (for Windows, presumably) (here)[https://nodejs.org/en/download/].
+You can install Node.js from their official website (for Windows, presumably) [here](https://nodejs.org/en/download/).

-### Install required packages
+## Install required packages

 Some packages do not come preinstalled with Node.js (of which I noticed are the `ip` module and `uuid` module).
 You can install all packages that the server uses by running the `setup.bat` file in the root directory of the project.
-The `setup.bat` files will also install `nodemon`, a handy tool that automates the process of manually restarting the server upon file changes.
+The `setup.bat` file will also install `nodemon`, a handy tool that automates the process of manually restarting the server upon file changes.

-### Initiate server
+## Initiate server

 The server CLI is initiated by going to the `\server` directory in your terminal, and running the following command: